datapunchorg/punch/QuickStart_Spark_Minikube.md

 ```

 The upper `punch install` will print out example commands to run Spark application when it finishes.
 Please check the console output.
-Also see following section for how to run Spark application.
+Also see following section for example to run Spark application.

 ### Run Spark Application